 German Wirehaired Pointers have the potential to be an excellent family dog, as long as you’re the right sort of family!
 When young, this breed is extremely enthusiastic and slightly awkward as they grow into their long limbs.
 This means they can easily knock things flying as they race around.
 This includes young children and elderly grandparents!

 They are well suited to active families with slightly older children who know how to behave around a dog but are also aware enough to avoid being knocked over when your dog gets a case of the zoomies.

-The high energy levels of German Wirehaired Pointers sometimes require a family taking exercise shifts to wear them out!
+The high energy levels of German Wirehaired Pointers sometimes require a family to take exercise shifts to wear them out.